 Press release issued: 30 October 2019

-A large-scale report into the nature and prevalence of prostitution in England and Wales, carried out by researchers at the School for Policy Studies, has been published today [30 October].
+A large-scale report into the nature and prevalence of prostitution in England and Wales, carried out by researchers at the University of Bristol, has been published today [30 October].

 The research, commissioned and published by the Home Office, is a significant step in understanding sex work, the variety of different services and for what reasons people become involved.